INSIDE: Considering planning a sabbatical? It just might be the best decision you’ve ever made. Find out why it was for me and how to plan yours.

 I wanted to be a life coach and work with others who also knew they had to make a change in their lives in order to stay true to themselves.
 It didn’t matter what the change was – whether it was about work, lifestyle, home, community, mindset, or a sabbatical – just as long as they were committed.

-What to do if you want to take a sabbatical
+What to do if you’re considering planning a sabbatical

 [The French Valley Mirador, in Torres Del Paine National Park, Chile]